Jetendar-maheshwari/PhoneBookSearch/README.md

 - Component Modularity: Component was structured into reusable pieces to foster modularity and ease of maintenance.
 - Material UI for Responsive Design: Material UI was implemented to achieve responsive design across different devices.
 - GraphQL and Apollo Server Integration: GraphQL and Apollo Server were leveraged to optimize data querying and communication between the frontend and backend.
-- The unit testing of components using Jest ensures the robustness and reliability of the application, validating the functionality of individual components.
+- The unit testing of components using Jest ensures the robustness and reliability of the application, validating the functionality of component.

 ## Learn more from the documentation to create a project